geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 [^naive-approach]: If you're interested, check out the section titled _naive approach_ in the Bärligea paper.
 [^caveat-vectorization]: Not to be confused with the concept of _vectorization_ in programming.
 [^svd-product]: _Maybe_ [this](https://math.stackexchange.com/questions/67231/singular-value-decomposition-of-product-of-matrices) could help for the case where only the weights vary with $$s$$.
 But I'm not so sure...
+[^slight-changes]: They use the term _dataset_ instead of _right hand side_ in their definition, but I am going to use the term dataset slightly differently.
+So that is why I changed it to right hand side.
+[^lifetimes]: However, it is _also_ well known that the fluorescence lifetime of a fluorophore depends on it's chemical surroundings, among other things.
+So the most likely scenario is that both the concentration as well as the lifetimes actually change across a sample.
+However, exponential fitting is a notoriously ill conditioned problem and the change in lifetime might or might not be detectable within the accuracy of the fit.
+At the end of the day, it's a decision that must be made based on our knowledge of the data.
+Also consider the principle that ["all models are wrong, but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).